Enter a term in the search box to find its definition.

 |Home Arguments Software Resources Comments The Consensus Project Translations About Donate|

 ENSO Temperature Trends

-The Cowtan & Way (2013) estimates of the change in average annual global air temperature since 1966 show that much of the short-term variability in the upward temperature trend is produced by the El Niño/La Niña Southern Oscillation (ENSO), a 2–7 year climate pattern in the tropical Pacific.
+The NASA GISS estimates of the change in average annual global surface air temperature (1966–2014) show that much of the short-term variability in the upward temperature trend is produced by the El Niño/La Niña Southern Oscillation (ENSO), a 2–7 year climate pattern in the tropical Pacific.
 Average air temperature is affected by many different factors, including: anthropogenic (human-caused) global warming (AGW) that is mainly caused by CO2 emissions from burning fossil fuels; the 11-year solar sunspot cycle; sulfate aerosols from volcanic eruptions; and the periodic ENSO.